Hachinohe rice cracker soup

 We will introduce you to the interesting facts about how the "Otsuyu Senbei" used in Senbei-jiru is different from "Nambu Senbei."

-It is made with ingredients that are deliberately designed not to expand, and is baked at a low temperature until it is firm.When placed in soup, it becomes just soft enough and retains its shape even when simmered .
+Made with ingredients that are intentionally designed not to expand, it is baked at a low temperature until firm.Its characteristic feature is that it softens just right when added to soup and retains its shape even when simmered.

 Unlike Nanbu Senbei, it does not contain sesame seeds or peanuts, and can be said to be made specifically for making senbei soup